-Since its implementation in 2018, the EU General Data Protection Regulation (GDPR) has become a pivotal piece of legislation for safeguarding personal information.
-This regulation has significantly altered how we handle data, influencing communication between businesses and consumers.
+Since its implementation in 2018, the EU General Data Protection Regulation (GDPR) has become a central framework for safeguarding personal information.

 What Is GDPR?

-The General Data Protection Regulation (GDPR) is the European Union’s privacy law, which came into effect on May 25th, 2018.
+The General Data Protection Regulation (GDPR) is the European Union’s privacy law, which came into effect on 25 May 2018.
+In the UK, it continues to apply post-Brexit through the retained UK GDPR framework.

 It applies to all companies that sell to or store personal information about citizens in Europe.